Trump's exit from WHO met with dismay from global health experts

 Gail Carson, director of network development at the International Severe Acute Respiratory and Emerging Infection Consortium, warned that a pandemic was “not the time” to make health political.

-Richard Horton, the editor of the Britain-based Lancet medical journal, which hasn’t shied away in its criticism of Trump’s handling of the crisis, wrote: “We give our 100% support to the World Health Organization at this time of crisis.”
+Richard Horton, the editor of the Britain-based Lancet medical journal, which has not shied away in its criticism of Trump’s handling of the crisis, wrote: “We give our 100% support to the World Health Organization at this time of crisis.”

 “The U.S. government has gone rogue at a time of humanitarian emergency,” he added.